-A49 MUD 579A Ecological Economics for Sustainable Cities and Landscapes

-This course is designed to provide students with an understanding of the fundamental assumptions, the conceptual novelties, and the distinctive tools of analysis that comprise the emerging discipline of ecological economics as it applies to cities and landscapes, and to explore the role this new paradigm is playing in the movement to convert our society from a high-throughput, unsustainable society to a lower-throughput, sustainable system.
+A49 MUD 579A Ecological Economics for Sustainable Cities and Landscapes to explore the role this new paradigm is playing in the movement to convert our society from a high-throughput, unsustainable society to a lower-throughput, sustainable system.
 Standard economics (including the subfield of environmental economics) sees the economy as the whole that contains all other values.
 In this view, nature has value because some people will pay to experience it or to enjoy its services.
 Ecological Economics reverses that relationship by acknowledging that the environment, not the economy, is the containing whole.
 This approach comprises a revolutionary challenge to the foundational premises of contemporary economics.
 Economics has never undergone the thermodynamic revolution that swept through the physical, life, and social sciences in the late 19th and early 20th century.
-The course will look briefly at this intellectual history in order to place our studies into their broader social, historical, political, and disciplinary context - and to give students the conceptual background and tools they need to engage the old paradigm in ways that will promote its adaptation to physical reality.
-Credit 3 units.
-Arch: GAMUD, GAUI, UI
+The course will look briefly at this intellectual history in order to place our studies into their broader social, historical, political, and disciplinary context and to give students the conceptual background and tools they need to engage the old paradigm in ways that will promote its adaptation to physical reality.